photo/openphoto-java/README.markdown

     OpenPhotoClient client = new OpenPhotoClient(host, consumerKey, consumerSecret, token, tokenSecret);

- 	// it will get a list of objects
-    String result = client.rawGet("/photos/list.json", null);
+    // it will get the list of photos in the server String result = client.rawGet("/photos/list.json", null);

 ## System PROPERTIES